 Newcastle Investment Corp.
-(NCT), the mortgage-asset buyer run by Fortress Investment Group LLC (FIG), is “very optimistic” it will participate in a big investment in mortgage-servicing rights with other entities its manager (FIG) oversees, Chairman Wesley Edens said.
+(NCT:US), the mortgage-asset buyer run by Fortress Investment Group LLC (FIG:US), is “very optimistic” it will participate in a big investment in mortgage-servicing rights with other entities its manager (FIG:US) oversees, Chairman Wesley Edens said.

-The real-estate investment trust, which is based in New York, has been partnering with Nationstar Mortgage Holdings Inc. (NSM), the servicer and lender taken public (NSM) by Fortress in March, on investments in mortgage servicing rights since December.
+The real-estate investment trust, which is based in New York, has been partnering with Nationstar Mortgage Holdings Inc. (NSM:US), the servicer and lender taken public (NSM:US) by Fortress in March, on investments in mortgage servicing rights since December.
 The companies have agreed to acquire the contracts on $63 billion of loans from a unit of bankrupt Lehman Brothers Holdings Inc.

 “There’s a lot of interest in investing in the MSRs” across Fortress, and those acquired in the large deal would be divided among the “different capital that we manage,” Edens said.

 Ally, formerly known as GMAC, received an oral commitment from Residential Capital bondholders to support a bankruptcy filing for the mortgage unit that could come early next week, according to people with direct knowledge of the talks, who declined to be identified because they aren’t public.

 Ally ended last year as the fifth-largest residential mortgage servicer, overseeing $382.8 billion of loans, according to newsletter National Mortgage News.
 Gordon Runte, a Fortress spokesman, declined to comment.

 Newcastle jumped 4.8 percent to a 14-month high of $7.22 in New York trading.
 Nationstar rose 2.9 percent to $14.42.

 To contact the reporter on this story: Jody Shenn in New York at firstname.lastname@example.org